 Building Relationships

 While it’s not exactly a hard and fast rule, it’s generally best to encourage your child to have positive relationships with as many people as possible.
-We’re a social species, and aside from simply being enjoyable, having plenty of connections can help us when the going gets tough.
-Your child will have the chance to make plenty of friends at school but also work to ensure they have relationships with their aunties and uncles, cousins, your friends, and so forth.
-They’ll learn a lot and will always have a sense that they’re never alone in this world.
+We’re a social species, and aside from simply being enjoyable, having plenty of connections can help us when life gets tough.
+Your child will have the chance to make plenty of friends at school, but also ensure they have relationships with their aunties and uncles, cousins, your friends, and so forth.
+They’ll learn a lot and have a sense that they’re never alone in this world.
+Strong connections with family and peers help children develop confidence, emotional regulation, and social skills.

 Professional Help (Where Required)